hawkes69/dapp/README.md

 ## TODO

-- make screen unclickable on animations
-- Map completion animation
 - map will go here remove probs
 - edge case where map and experience are both complete
+- make screen unclickable on animations

+- clean up npm packages from ruby directorys

 - HOST!!!!